FirePanther/Apple-Reminders-to-Todoist/README.md

 - Remind by location
 - Remind interval/repetition (e.g. daily)

-## Why/When you should use this script
+## Why/When you should use this script?

 If you prefer to use Todoist over Reminders but still want to use Siri for creating ToDo's (e.g. on your iPhone or on your Apple Watch).
 You could use some